DSB/oTranCe/docs/README.txt

 Installing instructions:

+- open the file application/configs/defaultConfig.dist.ini, change params to your needs and save it as defaultConfig.ini to the same folder
 - Create a MySQL database e.g. "translations" using PhpMyAdmin, MySQLDumper or the shell
-- Import the db_schema.sql file (located in this folder) into the database using any of the above mentioned programs)
+- Import the db_schema.sql file (located in this folder) into the database using any of the above mentioned programs) (Note: if you changed the table names in defaultConfig.ini you must edit the file and change the table names here too!)

 - Create a vhost

 Setting Up Your VHOST